nuadi/googlecrestscript/README.md

 ## Market Functions

+* **getRegionMarketPrice**: This function will access the EVE CREST market endpoint to access the real-time market data for a given item in a region.
+* **getStationMarketPrice**: This is like `getRegionMarketPrice` but will filter down to a specific station.
-* **getMarketPrice**: This function will access the EVE CREST market endpoint to access the real-time market data for a given item in a region at a given station.
+* **getMarketPrice**: This function will access the EVE CREST market endpoint to access the real-time market data for a given item in a region at a given station. **DEPRECATED:** While this function will be accessible at the moment, it will be removed in a future version.
+You should refactor your sheets to use one of `getRegion|StationMarketPrice` as appropriate.
 * **getMarketHistory**: This function returns a specific column value from the historical data (as seen in-game) for an item from a given region.
 * **getHistoryAdv**: This function returns all of the historical data for a given item in a given region.
 See [Examples](#examples) for more detail.
 * **getMarketPriceList**: This function is volitile.
 Read [Known Issues](#known-issues) for more details.
 This function will accept a list of item IDs and then call getMarketPrice repeatedly to get prices for all items in the list.
 This is a convenience function only since CCP does not provide a multi-item endpoint for market prices at this time.